Lifbåt (Lifeboat) 416 at Skanör Harbor

 The retired lifeboat 416 was donated to the Museum of Falsterbo and from summer 1946, 416 with carriage, was exhibited just outside the museum.

 Skanör rescue station ceased service 1958.
-According to statistics the record of lifesaving’s showed 91 people during the period of 1879 till 1910.
-Of these 91 lives 72 were saved by lifeboat and the rest “by other means”.
+According to statistics the record of lifesaving’s showed 80 people during her period of service.

 Design